frctl/fractal.build/docs/guide/04-core-concepts/05-configuration-files.md

 Using the JavaScript (CommonJS) module format for your configuration files is a little more involved than using JSON or YAML, but is a **lot more powerful** as it allows you to do things like dynamically generating component {{ link('@context-data', 'context data') }}

 The file itself should be in the format of a Node CommonJS-style module that exports a configuration object.
 If you don't know what that is, don't worry!
-Just make sure it's contents looks like this:
+Just make sure it's contents look like this:

 ```js
 module.exports = {